charan220493/flappyBird/README.md

 # flappyBird
-Cloned version of the famous game "flappy bird"
+Cloned version of the famous game "flappy bird".
+My first repositiory on GitHub.